Is it Long COVID or Lyme disease?

 - Prior flu-like illnesses that were never diagnosed

-- Co-infections that don’t respond to typical antivirals
+- Co-infections that do not respond to supportive care

-I’ve seen patients treated for months as though they had Long COVID—when the missing piece was an untreated tick-borne illness.
+I have seen patients treated for months under the Long COVID umbrella—when the missing piece was an untreated tick-borne illness.

 Lyme Can Look Like Long COVID

 The overlap is striking.
-Both Lyme and Long COVID can cause:
+Both Lyme disease and Long COVID can cause:

 - Chronic fatigue